Learn

 This section highlights activities that lead to developing software with minimal security vulnerabilities, such as secure design principles, threat modeling, secure coding practices, recurring code reviews, and static analysis.

-• Review the Software Design to Verify Compliance with Security Requirements and Risk Information (PW.2) SonarQube's detailed reports and dashboards provide visibility into code quality and security, facilitating design reviews and compliance checks.
-Risk assessments can be conducted leveraging downloadable security reports in SonarQube Enterprise Edition, which help verify the security status of your code against common security standards like OWASP Top 10, OWASP ASVS, and CWE Top 25.
+• Review the Software Design to Verify Compliance with Security Requirements and Risk Information (PW.2) SonarQube Server's detailed reports and dashboards provide visibility into code quality and security, facilitating design reviews and compliance checks.
+Risk assessments can be conducted leveraging downloadable security reports in SonarQube Server Enterprise Edition, which help verify the security status of your code against common security standards like OWASP Top 10, OWASP ASVS, and CWE Top 25.

-• Reuse Existing, Well-Secured Software When Feasible Instead of Duplicating Functionality (PW.4) SonarQube can detect code duplication, encouraging developers to reuse existing, well-tested code rather than reinventing the wheel.
+• Reuse Existing, Well-Secured Software When Feasible Instead of Duplicating Functionality (PW.4) SonarQube Server can detect code duplication, encouraging developers to reuse existing, well-tested code rather than reinventing the wheel.

-• Create Source Code by Adhering to Secure Coding Practices (PW.5) SonarQube supports a wide range of coding standards and secure coding practices.
+• Create Source Code by Adhering to Secure Coding Practices (PW.5) SonarQube Server supports a wide range of coding standards and secure coding practices.
 It enforces coding standards and best practices through its rule sets, which can be customized to align with organization-specific secure coding guidelines.
 It automatically detects violations and provides actionable feedback to developers, helping them adhere to best practices and reduce the number of security vulnerabilities in the code.

-• Configure the Compilation, Interpreter, and Build Processes to Improve Executable Security (PW.6) By integrating SonarQube into the build process, organizations can ensure that security checks are performed at every stage of development.
+• Configure the Compilation, Interpreter, and Build Processes to Improve Executable Security (PW.6) By integrating SonarQube Server into the build process, organizations can ensure that security checks are performed at every stage of development.
 This includes Static Application Security Testing (SAST) analysis, which identifies potential security issues early in the development cycle, reducing the cost and effort required to fix them.

-• Review and/or Analyze Human-Readable Code to Identify Vulnerabilities and Verify Compliance with Security Requirements (PW.7) This is a core strength of SonarQube.
+• Review and/or Analyze Human-Readable Code to Identify Vulnerabilities and Verify Compliance with Security Requirements (PW.7) This is a core strength of SonarQube Server.
 Its SAST engine thoroughly examines code for vulnerabilities, coding standard violations, and security issues.
 It identifies common security issues such as SQL injection, cross-site scripting (XSS), and buffer overflows, ensuring that code complies with security requirements.
 Robust reporting capabilities and product dashboards help verify compliance with requirements.

 4. Respond to Vulnerabilities (RV)